Ffr0nt/sapper/README.md

 # sapper
-classical sapper realisation in c++
+Classical consol sapper realisation in c++
+This project was realised in order to practice in usage of classes in c++.